triggermesh/knative-sources/slack/README.md

 ### Secure the Slack Source

-To secure the Slack Source edit the manifest to add `Signing secret` as a kubernetes secret.
+To secure the Slack Source edit the manifest to add `Signing Secret` as a kubernetes secret.
 The Application ID is not needed but can also be configured to make sure that the received events match the configured Application.

 ```yaml
 apiVersion: sources.triggermesh.io/v1alpha1